 7. Helps to get new servers up and running faster

 New servers can be up and running in minutes by using server templates that can be easily cloned.

 8. Reduces energy consumption

 Using fewer physical servers means significantly less electricity consumption.
 And, as servers produce a lot of heat, your cooling costs will be lower too.

 We can help you to improve the reliability of your IT infrastructure, while reducing costs.

 Halsion is the only IT service provider in Timor-Leste to be accredited as a VMware Professional Solution Provider.

-To find out more about the benefits of VMware virtualisation, please send us a message or call +670 331 12 80.
+To find out more about the benefits of VMware virtualisation, please contact us.